jw-cv/iohk-golang-backend/README.md

    ```

 Note: The application uses the `.env.local` file for configuration by default.
 If you need to modify any settings, you can edit this file before running `make docker-up`.

+## Suggestion for Running the Application

+- Access the GraphQL Playground at [http://localhost:8080/](http://localhost:8080/) to create some data and interact with it via the frontend application at [http://localhost:3000](http://localhost:3000).

+- Copy some example queries and mutations in the [GraphQL Playground](#graphql-playground) section to paste into the GraphQL Playground to get you started.

 ## Usage